itAnkit/Mission-90-DSA/README.md

 _**Day 12-** Learnt about the Basics of Array and its operations (such as- sort() , max() , min() , reverseOrder() )._

+_**Day 13-** Learnt about the Multi Dimensional Array and how it is stored in the memory i.e , Row Major , Column Major ._